A Guide To Green Gemstones

 Peridot

 Peridot is one of the few gems that only occur in a single color, green.
-Interestingly, it was named “gem of the sun” by the ancient Egyptians and has occasionally been mistaken for yellow gold.
+Interestingly, it was named the “gem of the sun” by the ancient Egyptians and has occasionally been mistaken for yellow gold.
 This is primarily due to the different amounts of iron trace elements in each gem, which causes the colors to vary from olive to chartreuse.

 Peridot